motonuko/kcat_prediction_slim/README.md

 # kcat_prediction

 This project provides a code for K_cat prediction for for the natural reactions of wild-type enzymes.
-The most of the part of this project is based on Kroll's work: https://github.com/AlexanderKroll/kcat_prediction.
+The most of the part of this project is based on Kroll's work: https://github.com/AlexanderKroll/kcat_prediction which is licensed under the MIT License.

+All code in this repository, including modifications and additions, is released under the MIT License.
+See LICENSE for details.

 ## Workflow